 Ratings assigned on Moody's global long-term and short-term rating scales are forward-looking opinions of the relative credit risks of financial obligations issued by non-financial corporates, financial institutions, structured finance vehicles, project finance vehicles, and public sector entities.
 Moody's defines credit risk as the risk that an entity may not meet its contractual financial obligations as they come due and any estimated financial loss in the event of default or impairment.
 The contractual financial obligations addressed by Moody's ratings are those that call for, without regard to enforceability, the payment of an ascertainable amount, which may vary based upon standard sources of variation (e.g., floating interest rates), by an ascertainable date.
 Moody's rating addresses the issuer's ability to obtain cash sufficient to service the obligation, and its willingness to pay.
 Moody's ratings do not address non-standard sources of variation in the amount of the principal obligation (e.g., equity indexed), absent an express statement to the contrary in a press release accompanying an initial rating.
-Long-term ratings are assigned to issuers or obligations with an original maturity of eleven months or more and reflect both on the likelihood of a default or impairment.
-Short-term ratings are assigned to obligations with an original maturity of the rest of financial loss suffered in the event of default or impairment.

-likelihood of a default or impairment on contractual financial obligations and the expected financial loss suffered in the event of default or impairment.
-Moody's issues ratings at the issuer level and instrument level on both the long-term scale and the short-term scale.
+Long-term ratings are assigned to issuers or obligations with an original maturity of eleven months or more and reflect both on the likelihood of a default or impairment on contractual financial obligations and the expected financial loss suffered in the event of default or impairment.
+Shortterm ratings are assigned to obligations with an original maturity of thirteen months or less and reflect both on the likelihood of a default or impairment on contractual financial obligations and the expected financial loss suffered in the event of default or impairment.
+Moody's issues ratings at the issuer level and instrument level on both the longterm scale and the short-term scale.
 Typically, ratings are made publicly available although private and unpublished ratings may also be assigned.